Mahler Forum

 Christine Scheucher

-Christine Scheucher is an editor at the cultural department of Austria’s public radio station Ö1.
+Christine Scheucher is an editor and host in the cultural department of Austria’s public radio station Ö1.
 She presents the radio features Diagonal, Die Literarische Soiree, and Ö1 Artist Talk.
-She also produced cultural programs for the national broadcasting station ORF, such as kulturMontag, and the program Kulturzeit for 3sat.
-Christine Scheucher studied comparative literature in Vienna and Berlin and published texts about the aestheticism of avant-gardes in the digital space.
+She has also produced cultural programs for the national broadcasting station ORF, such as kulturMontag, and the program Kulturzeit for 3sat.
+Christine Scheucher studied comparative literature in Vienna and Berlin and has published on the aesthetics of the avant-gardes in digital space.
+Numerous internships in media and cultural institutions took her to Berlin and London.
 Between 2008 and 2011 she reported from Paris for the Ö1 radio feature Diagonal.
 In 2017 she was awarded the Dr. Karl Renner Prize for Journalism for her feature on Silicon Valley.
 In 2011, she and her Diagonal editorial team received the Walther Rode Prize.
-She is member of the artistic advisory board of the festival sommer.frische.kunst in Bad Gastein.
+She is a member of the artistic advisory board of the festival sommer.frische.kunst in Bad Gastein.

 section.a, Co-Kurator*innen, Projektorganisation

-section.a is: Julia Bildstein, Katharina Boesch, Christine Haupt-Stummer, Andreas Krištof, Viktoria Pontoni and Ina Sattlegger.
+section.a is: Julia Bildstein, Katharina Boesch, Christine Haupt-Stummer, Andreas Krištof, and Ina Sattlegger.

 Foto: Felicitas Thun-Hohenstein